soumiknafiulferdous/Hotel-Management-with-Distributed-Databases/README.md

 ## Semi-Join program

 Semi-join program is more profitable than natural join.
 In our project, semi-join program is implemented and proved that it’s superior.

-As example:

-For joining RoomDetails and Bill1 in site of Bill1:

-Using semi-join would be more profitable here than bringing all data from table RoomDetails to site of Bill2.
+As example, for joining RoomDetails and Bill1 in site of Bill1, using semi-join would be more profitable here than bringing all data from table RoomDetails to site of Bill2.

 ## Operator Tree

 An internal representation of the query is created such as a query tree or query graph.
-We made two operator trees for our project.
-I made one of them.
-Then I derived a fragmentation query from there.
+I made two operator trees for our project.
+Then I derived a fragmentation query from that.

-My operator tree query and fragmented query:

-Q2: PJ roomNo, bill_id, amount (SL roomType = ‘Standared” (RoomDetails JN roomNo = roomNo Bill))

-## Fragmented Query

-QF: PJ roomNo, bill_id, amount ((PJ bill_id, roomNo (Bill1)) JN roomNo = roomNo (PJ roomNo, roomType SL roomType = ‘Standared” (RoomDetails1)))

 ## Conclusion